Sandøya, Agder

-Sandøya (Sand island) is an island in Tvedestrand municipality in Agder county, Norway.
+Sandøya (lit.
+'Sand island') is an island in Tvedestrand Municipality in Agder county, Norway.
 The 3.8 km2 island is located along the southern Skagerrak coast and it has roughly 200 permanent residents (2017).
 The island has no bridge to the mainland, and the inhabitants rely on boats for transportation.
 Cars are parked at the nearby island Borøya.
 There are only four cars on the island, which are seldom in use.
 Being close to the popular tourist attraction Lyngør (a nearby group of islands frequented by thousands of tourists every summer), Sandøya is a popular summer vacation spot.
 The population rises to several thousand in the summer.

 Climate

 The climate is mild, with mostly snow-free winters, and warm summers.
 The island probably gained its name because the soil consists mostly of sand.
 To maintain a garden, it is in many places necessary to enrich the soil with seaweed.

 Though the island is in no way self-sufficient, with most of the adult residents working on the mainland, it manages to maintain a strong community, with a school, a kindergarten, a movie theater, a choir, a local store, a boat building workshop, and an architect's office.
 Several graphic artists also work on the island.
 The school teaches students from age six to age ten, after that, the children are sent to the mainland for further education.